This post may contain affiliate links. Please read my disclosure policy.

-I laughed through “The Celery Incident“, a teaser episode from the new season of Portlandia; Steve Buscemi plays a sad sack salesman at Produce Sales Headquarters, taken to task for the sorry state of his account – celery – on the vegetable totem pole.
+I laughed through “The Celery Incident”, a teaser episode from the new season of Portlandia; Steve Buscemi plays a sad sack salesman at Produce Sales Headquarters, taken to task for the sorry state of his account — which happens to be celery — on the vegetable totem pole.

 I’ve been trying to give celery a second chance in my kitchen.
 I use it as part of a flavor base – the soffritto – when I start cooking certain soups or sauces, but other than that I find its flavor can be overpowering when used raw or else it goes completely benign and unpleasantly mushy when cooked.

 But to get back to kale, the co-star in this pizza recipe: I couldn’t be happier everybody wants some.
-I kind of hope it’s not just a fad that every restaurant in the land has some version of a kale salad on the menu (not so in France: The Kale Project is attempting to stir the pot).
+I kind of hope it’s not just a fad that every restaurant in the land has some version of a kale salad on the menu.

 I used Italian “00” flour to make this pizza dough, but all-purpose works just as well.
 One batch of dough will make 4 approximately 12-inch pizzas, allowing for a little variety in toppings – I made a few basic Margheritas, but this one with creamy ricotta, earthy mushrooms and kale was my fave.